unraid/docs/docs/unraid-os/manual/storage-management.md

 1. This method preserves parity protection at all times.
-2. This method can only be used if the drive to be removed is a good drive that is completely empty, is mounted and can be completely cleared without errors occurring
+2. This method can only be used if the drive to be removed is a good drive that is completely empty, is mounted and can be completely cleared without errors occurring.
+3. While this method allows for removing multiple drives at once, make sure that you are not clearing multiple drives at the same time.
-3. This method is limited to removing only one drive at a time (actually this is not technically true but trying to do multiple drives in parallel is slower than doing them sequentially due to the contention that arises for updating the parity drive)
+   Trying to clear multiple drives in parallel is slower than doing them sequentially due to the contention that arises for updating the parity drive.
 4. As stated above, the drive must be completely empty as this process will erase all existing content.
 If there are still any files on it (including hidden ones), they must be moved to another drive or